sermon: Vanity (Part 1)

 Given 04-Apr-96; Sermon #229; 76 minutes

-John Ritenbaugh explores the different nuances of this huge, sprawling negative concept, ranging from transitoriness, futility, profitlessness, confusion, falseness, conceit, vainglory, denial, and idolatry.
+Vanity has many nuances, including transitoriness, futility, profitlessness, confusion, falseness, conceit, vainglory, denial, and idolatry.
 Moses encapsulates the Old Testament's understanding of vanity, comparing the eternality of God to the brevity of man - a mere breath or puff of wind.
 Solomon, in Ecclesiastes, adds the poignant insight that despite all of man's accomplishments, at our very best, we are worthless.
 Even so, God has placed eternity in our hearts, obligating us to meet the challenges of life, with all its anxiety, frustration, and inconclusiveness, redeeming the time, waiting for God to reveal the big picture later.

 There is a rather amusing description of the life of a man that you can occasionally find in a commentary.
 I found this in Adam Clark's, and he in turn said that he had found it in some ancient Jewish writings of some of their sages I guess.
 Apparently from their observation, these Jews perceived that a man's life is divided into seven stages.
 From birth to age 2, a boy is in his "king" stage (they called it), because he is served hand and foot, and his every whim is provided for.